ls2n-dev/g5k-training/2022-01-24/3-using_nodes_env.md

 ## Access a collection of scientific-related software.

 Like in the HPC system, Grid'5000 provides a set of software (mainly scientific-related) using [Environment modules](https://www.grid5000.fr/w/Environment_modules), thanks to the [module command line tool](http://modules.sourceforge.net).
-They are available from Grid5000 frontends or cluster's nodes (only on standard, big, and nfs environment if deployment is used).
+They are available from Grid5000 frontends or from the cluster's nodes (only on standard, big, and nfs environment if deployment is used).

 - Create a reservation with `oarsub`
 - source the configuration before
   ```bash
   source /etc/profile.d/lmod.sh
   ```
-- run `module avail` to see installed librairies and softwares in Grid'5000.
+- run `module avail` to see the installed libraries and software packages in Grid'5000.
   - `module list` to list your loaded soft/libs
   - `module load <app/lib>`
   - `module purge` to unload all loaded soft/lib